Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "You may forget with whom you laughed, but you will never forget with whom you wept.  "
+> "What people say, what people do, and what they say they do are entirely different things. "
-> — **Kahlil Gibran**
+> — **Margaret Mead**

 ---